 How to Use the Word “SO”

-- Fiona was so overwhelmed by emotions when she saw her friend.
+- Fiona was so overwhelmed with emotion when she saw her friend.

-- The children were so upset when they learned the news that they started to cry.
+- The children were so upset by the news that they started to cry.

-- Mary loved her husband so much that she couldn’t imagine her life without him.
+- Mary loved her husband so much that she couldn’t imagine life without him.

-- Thank you for your email.
-We are so pleased to finally hear from you.
+- Thank you for your email — we’re so pleased to hear from you.

-- I couldn’t sleep last night so I got up and had a cup of warm milk.
+- I couldn’t sleep last night, so I got up and made a cup of warm milk.

-- I heard that it was going to rain so I took my umbrella.
+- I heard it was going to rain, so I took my umbrella.

-- Yvonne had a day off so she decided to visit some friends in Cambridge.
+- Yvonne had a day off, so she visited some friends in Cambridge.

 - Learning Italian isn’t so difficult as I imagined.